HarrisonA/EmberAuthenticationApp/README.md

 # Ember-authentication-app

-A basic app that requires authentication to access the main route.
+A basic app that requires authentication to access the main route and show the fake secret codes.
 Built with Ember 2.3 and uses a simple Node/Express server (endpoints located /server/index.js) for authentication.

 The login credentials are passed to the server, which verifies them and then returns a token.
 This token is required to access the main route.

+The app also displays the email address of the authenticated user (currently hardcoded for testing purposes)

 ## Prerequisites